jjjllxx/CPP-Study-Repo/03 Class.md

 For solution 3, if a variable is defined as static, then it cannot be found by extern variable.

-# static inside of class/struct
+# Static Inside of Class/Struct

 For the following code, get **unresolved external symbols** error if x, y are stated as static.
 ``` cpp